poolpOrg/poolp.org/content/posts/2021-01-01-opensmtpd-noosmtpd.md

 If you don't see the benefit behind this, many years ago there were two bugs that allowed local users to crash `smtpd(8)` from `smtpctl(8)`.
-One affected the control command counter, which a user could not have messed up with if control commands were restricted to root, and the other affected the fd passing for the enqueue mode, which would not even exist if enqueuing had its own dedicated socket instead of being a control command.
+One affected the control command counter, which a user could not have messed up with **if control commands were restricted to root**, and the other affected the fd passing for the enqueue mode, which would **not even exist** if enqueuing had its own dedicated socket instead of being a control command.

 This sounds nice but converting local enqueuing to use its own dedicated UNIX-domain socket is trickier than it seems.